Seasonal

 What is a tolerance break?

-Can I bring cannabis to a NYE event at a bar or club?
+Can I bring cannabis to a bar or club?

-Cannabis is legal to carry within personal possession limits (3 oz flower, 24 g concentrate), but consumption inside indoor commercial venues is prohibited under the indoor smoke-free framework.
-Most bars and clubs explicitly prohibit cannabis on the premises.
-Step outside to a permitted area for any smoking or vaping, or use a discreet edible or beverage format.
+Adults can carry cannabis within the daily limits, but indoor consumption in commercial venues is not allowed under New York's smoke-free rules, and most venues prohibit it on the premises.
+Step outside to a permitted area, or use a discreet edible or beverage.

 The Alchemy Editors